Mike Walsh (TV host)

-Michael Hayden Walsh OBE AM (born 5 March 1938) is an Australian former radio and television presenter, currently focused on owning and operating live theatres, and theatre production both locally and the United Kingdom.
-Walsh was the first "King of Australian Daytime TV", with his program The Mike Walsh Show, featuring both local and international guests, including Hollywood performers.
+Michael Hayden Farquhar Walsh OBE AM (born 5 March 1938) is an Australian Gold Logie award winning former radio and television presenter, who later focused on owning and operating film cinemas and live theatres, as well as producing theatre shows, both locally and in the United Kingdom.

+Walsh with his self-titled variety program The Mike Walsh Show, started out as a late-night variety show in 1969, before being launched as a day time format in 1972.
+Walsh was the longest-running host of daytime television, with his program at Network Ten and then Nine Network airing until 1985, featuring both local and international guests, including numerous Hollywood performers.

 Early life

-Walsh was born in Corowa, New South Wales.
-He completed his education at Xavier College in Melbourne, before studying pharmacy and arts at Melbourne University where he was heavily involved in student theatre revues.
+Walsh was born in Corowa, New South Wales. and completed his education at Xavier College in Melbourne, before studying pharmacy and arts at Melbourne University where he was heavily involved in student theatre revues.

 Radio career

-Prior to starring on television Walsh was a disc jockey on 1260 3SR Shepparton and 3XY Melbourne, and a "Good Guy" on Sydney commercial radio station 2SM.
+Walsh prior to starring on television was a radio disc jockey on 1260 3SR Shepparton and 3XY Melbourne, and a "Good Guy" on Sydney commercial radio station 2SM.

 Television career

 Walsh hosted The Mike Walsh Show from 1973 to 1985.
 The program screened originally on the 0-10 network, the forerunner of Network Ten, before transferring to the Nine Network.
 It won 24 Logies, with Walsh winning a Gold Logie.

 The program was renowned for introducing fellow Gold Logie winning personality Jeanne Little in 1974.

 The Mike Walsh Show became so popular in the midday time slot that it eventually moved to a night time format to try to reinvigorate night time variety.

 The idea was to keep the midday show going but with a new host, whilst transferring the popularity of the Mike Walsh Show to the night time slot.
-Following speculation about who the host would be, Walsh announced on the midday show that, "there was only one choice for the new host and frankly if he had said no, we wouldn’t have gone to night time.
+Following speculation about who the host would be, Walsh announced on the midday show that, "there was only one choice for the new host and frankly if he had said no, we wouldn't have gone to night time.
 The host of the midday show for next year will be….Ray Martin".
 The announcement was greeted with rapturous applause and cheering, perhaps due to Martin's popularity as a 60 Minutes reporter.
 The Midday Show with Ray Martin ran for 13 years.

 The night time show with Walsh was a failure and was cancelled after a few weeks.
 He returned to television for a 12-week chat and music show on the ABC in 1987.

 He has the distinction of winning a Gold Logie and Sammy award in the same year.
 He has 24 Logies all up, and seven Sammys in total.

-Theatre production
+Theatre and cinema entrepreneur

-Walsh the executive producer of two highly successful musicals, Nunsense and Anything Goes.
+Walsh was the executive producer of two highly successful musicals, Nunsense and Anything Goes.

 From 2006, Walsh has spent time in both Sydney and London producing theatre shows across Australia and on London's West End.
 These include: